kadkins-pivotal/pcf-on-azure/poc-test-footprint.md

 nohup sh pcf-shutdown.sh > pcf-shutdown.log 2>&1 &
 ```

-All output is send to the log file.
+All output is sent to the log file.